 The NHS has committed to the development of opportunities and awareness of research.
 However, there are often administrative barriers to set up clinical trials, patients may not be told about the opportunity to get involved in appropriate trials and there is a limit on time clinical staff can spend engaged in research in centres which do conduct research.

 Clinical trials are currently the best way to test new treatments before they are given as a standard of care.
 Our Clinical Trials & Research Info Line helps those affected by a brain tumour to look for clinical trials that they may be eligible for.
-We use a number of databases, including our own, to search for trials across the world, with the aim to help patients access the most accurate and up-to-date information about trials for new brain tumour treatments.
+We use a number of databases to search for trials across the world, with the aim to help patients access the most accurate and up-to-date information about trials for new brain tumour treatments.
 We believe that everybody with a brain tumour should be given the opportunity to contribute to research.
 Hence, those affected can also use this line to find out more about donating their brain, tissue or biological samples to benefit research.
 People can also ring this line to enquire about treatment options and/or to feedback on their experiences of the NHS.

 We understand the importance of clinical trials in moving treatments from bench to bedside.
 Currently, we co-fund nine UK clinical trials with Cancer Research UK, involving both adult and paediatric patients.
 These trials are testing a range of new treatments, from novel immunotherapy treatments to new chemotherapy programmes.